raizen74/aws-sap/course.md

 Plan migrations by gathering on-premises info, service utilization and dependency mapping.

+• Agentless discovery – Identifies VMs running on `VMware`.
+• Agent-based discovery – Used for physical servers and VMs running on `Hyper-V`.

 - Agentless Discovery (Application Discovery Agentless Connector)
   - Open Virtual Appliace (OVA) that you need to deploy on your VM host on-premise
   - Performs VM inventory, configuration and performance history (CPU, memory and disk usage)
   - OS agnostic
+  - You cannot use the agentless connector on **physical servers or Hyper-V VMs**.
 - Agent Based discovery, get a full map of how servers are communicated
   - System config, system performance, **running processes** and **detailed network connections between systems**
   - Microsoft Server, Amazon Linux, Ubuntu, SUSE, Redhat...